nukemyro/OttawaRoadCameras/README.md

 Click an entry to view the camera and see its place on the google map.
 Stay frosty.

+## Google Maps API Key
+Update the API key in index.html to allow Google Maps to work and show where the camera is physically located

 ## Development server

 To start a local development server, run: